Dylonni/42_IOT/p1/README.md

 ![VAGRANT](../docs/p1/vagrant.png)

 Let's start with **Vagrant**.
-It is a tool for automating the creation and configuration of virtual machines.
+It is a tool to automate the creation and configuration of virtual machines.
 Think about **Terraform** but for local VMs.

 It lets developers easily: